nodejs/node/doc/api/async_hooks.md

 `resource` is an object that represents the actual async resource that has been initialized.
 This can contain useful information that can vary based on the value of `type`.
-For instance, for the `GETADDRINFOREQWRAP` resource type, `resource` provides the hostname used when looking up the IP address for the host in `net.Server.listen()`.
+For instance, for the `GETADDRINFOREQWRAP` resource type, `resource` provides the host name used when looking up the IP address for the host in `net.Server.listen()`.
 The API for accessing this information is currently not considered public, but using the Embedder API, users can provide and document their own resource objects.
 For example, such a resource object